dmccuskey/DMC-Corona-Library/README.md

 **Issues**

-If you have any issues, please post them here on github: [dmc_library issues](https://github.com/dmccuskey/DMC-Corona-Library/issues)
+If you have any issues, please post them here on github: [dmc-corona-library issues](https://github.com/dmccuskey/DMC-Corona-Library/issues)

 ## Note ##

-I'm currently re-organizing the library so that *all* modules go inside of the folder `dmc_library`.
-If the modules aren't there yet, know that they soon will be.
+The huge re-org is complete.
+I have touched every module in the library and then some.
+Be careful.

+The library folder has been renamed to `dmc_corona`, since one of my new libraries is called `dmc_lua`.